-The popularity of Lauren Faust's My Little Pony: Friendship Is Magic has taken the Internet by surprise - with a huge Periphery Demographic and a very active community, it is, after only one season, already one of the most successful shows in Western Animation in recent years.
+The popularity of Lauren Faust's My Little Pony: Friendship Is Magic has taken the Internet by surprise - with a huge Periphery Demographic and a very active community, it was, after only one season, already one of the most successful shows in Western Animation in the 2010s and had a nine season run.
 Not bad, especially given that the previous incarnation of the ponies could have easily been a Franchise Killer.
 But what is it that made the show so successful?

 Perhaps more important is core cast.
 MLP:FIM has a core cast of six (seven with Spike), each of whom had been designed to exemplify something the little girls in the audience could grow up to be.
 This arranged provided a rich array of personalities, and allowed the story to play with the personal dynamics between them.
 Do you want a smaller cast, leaving more time to develop each member?
 Go the other way around, make a large Ensemble Cast (and hope you can develop them all)?
 Can you make each one of them interesting in their own right?
 Given their personalities, how can each of them interact with the others - and can those relationships evolve?

 Character development will almost inevitably mean the characters will learn from the events of the episodes.
 While you don't have to turn it into An Aesop, be wary of Aesop Amnesia - if Twilight had learned the importance of friendship in the pilot only to need to learn it again and again every five episodes, it would have gotten frustrating fast.

 Aesops: Try to subvert the morals you set up, and make them something unexpected from the norm.
-For example, in the episode Griffon The Brush Off, the moral seems to be set up as "a prank is only funny when everyone's laughing", but goes an inch further into a more general aesop, "a good friend will help you grow; recognize a bad friend and let go of people who only bring you down."
+For example, in the episode "Griffon The Brush Off", the moral seems to be set up as "a prank is only funny when everyone's laughing", but goes an inch further into a more general aesop, "a good friend will help you grow; recognize a bad friend and let go of people who only bring you down."
 So, if you were making a "face your fears" aesop, you could go an inch further into the friendship territory and say "even if you're scared, your friends will help you overcome them, and encourage you to face them on your own."

 Due to being an existing franchise before this iteration, the chosen motif for this show is that most of the main characters are brightly colored magical ponies.
 Therefore, it is only natural that the setting would be tailor-made for such characters, which for them, is a Sugar Bowl-esque setting.
 However, it should be noted that it does not mean that everything in the world should be diabetes-inducing.
 Elements such as The Everfree Forest and characters like Discord offer a sharp contrast to the general cuteness that is often presented.
 In short, easily mistaken to be aggressively cheerful.
 Another thing to note is the tongue-in-cheek humor that is applied to the setting.
 It can be thought of as similar to Futurama, but in a Magical Land fantasy setting rather then a Science Fiction setting.

 Set Designer / Location Scout